thinktomorrow/chief/src/Plugins/AdminToast/readme.md

 # Admin Toast
-Shows the logged in admin user the edit link of a frontend page.
+Shows the logged-in admin user the edit link of a frontend page.
 Also option to toggle preview mode.

 ## What is preview mode?
 Preview mode allows the admin to view offline and hidden fragments and pages.
 This is handy if you are preparing a draft and